ethankennerly/predicting-player-retention/README.md

 Select 2 best from absence time, no progress time to predict retaining the plaer in their second week.

+Plot 1-feature and 2-feature predictions.

+<http://scikit-learn.org/stable/modules/feature_selection.html>

 TODO:

-Plot 1D and 2D predictions.

-<http://scikit-learn.org/stable/modules/feature_selection.html>

 For a baseline of noise, predict and compare random data.